aws-asean-builders/devsecops/Lab-2/README.md

 - Project Name: Enter `dev-like-service-build`
 - Source Provider: Select **AWS CodeCommit**
-- Repository: Choose the repo from the CloudFormation stack that looks like StackName-**like-service**
+- Repository: Choose the repo from the CloudFormation stack that looks like CFNStackName-**like-service**

 **Environment:**